pixie-io/docs.px.dev/content/en/05-reference/01-admin/07-debug-symbols.md

 order: 7
 ---

 Pixie automatically traces requests of a variety of protocol types.
-However, certain protocols and encryption libraries require debug and/or dwarf symbols to work with Pixie.
+A subset of the supported protocols and encryption libraries require debug and/or dwarf symbols to work with Pixie.

 ## Checking for debug symbols